rmcanany/SolidEdgeStorekeeper/Readme.md

   <img src="media/fastener_stack.png">
 </p>

 To select the stack style, click the `Configuration` button.
 There are eight versions that employ nuts, and four each for thru and blind tapped holes.
 Note, you only choose the fastener.
-The related components are automatically selected based on the fastener diameter and thread, and the chosen configuration.
+The related components are automatically selected based on the fastener diameter and thread.

 <p align="center">
   <img src="media/fastener_stack_configuration.png">